Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 ```
 o-example
-├── .eslintrc.js
-├── .dependabot
-│   └── config.yml
-├── .github
-│   ├── CODEOWNERS
-│   ├── ISSUE_TEMPLATE.md
-│   └── workflows
-│       └── [a number of .yml files]
-├── .gitignore
-├── .stylelintrc.js
 ├── README.md
 ├── demos
-│   └── src
+|  └── src
-│       ├── demo.js
+|     ├── demo.js
-│       ├── demo.mustache
+|     ├── demo.mustache
-│       ├── demo.scss
-│       └── pa11y.mustache
+|     └── demo.scss
 ├── main.js
 ├── main.scss
 ├── origami.json
 ├── package.json
 ├── src
-│   ├── js
+|  ├── js
-│   │   └── example.js
+|  |  └── o-example.js
-│   └── scss
+|  ├── scss
-│       ├── _brand.scss
+|  |  ├── _brand.scss
-│       └── _variables.scss
+|  |  └── _variables.scss
+|  └── tsx
+|     └── o-example.tsx
+├── stories
+|  ├── o-example.scss
+|  └── o-example.stories.tsx
 └── test
-    ├── js
-    │   ├── example.test.js
-    │   └── helpers
+   ├── helpers
-    │       └── fixtures.js
+   |  └── fixtures.js
+   ├── o-example.test.js
    └── scss
       ├── _main.test.scss
       └── index.test.scss
 ```

 ## Start Developing

 Now we have a basic component to work from we can start developing!

-First we need to install any component dependencies by running the Origami Build Tools `install` command:

-<pre><code class="o-syntax-highlight--bash">obt install</code></pre>
+<pre><code class="o-syntax-highlight--bash">npm run build -w components/o-example</code></pre>

-Then we can use the `develop` (`dev`) command to start working on the component.
-The `dev` command creates a server for us to preview our component in the browser.
+The `npm run watch` command creates a server for us to preview our component in the browser.
 And whenever we make any change to the source code the component will be rebuilt, which we will be able to see by refreshing our browser:

-<pre><code class="o-syntax-highlight--bash">obt dev</code></pre>
+<pre><code class="o-syntax-highlight--bash">npm run watch -w components/o-example</code></pre>

-Opening the link output by the develop command, for example `localhost:8999`, lists the built component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+Opening the link output by the develop command, for example `localhost:5000`, lists the built component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand that component supports.

+_`-w components/o-example` flag is used to run `watch` command inside o-example workspace.
+Origami monorepo uses [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and if you want to execute certain command in different workspace you can by providing `-w` flag and workspace name_

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-dev-output.png" />
 	<figcaption>
-        Running the dev command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+        Running the start command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand specified in CLI tool.
 	</figcaption>
 </figure>

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-demos-local.png" />
 	<figcaption>
-        Opening the link output by the develop command, `localhost:8999` in this case, shows us the component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+        Opening the link output by the develop command, `localhost:5000` in this case, shows us the component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
 	</figcaption>
 </figure>

-Clicking the <abbr title="Hyper Text Markup Language">HTML</abbr> file `demo.html` will show a blank page.
+Clicking the <abbr title="Hyper Text Markup Language">HTML</abbr> file `core-demo.html` (or other `[BRAND]-demo.html`) will show a blank page.
 In the next section we will update our component with new <abbr title="Hyper Text Markup Language">HTML</abbr> and content.

 ## Markup